cypress-io/cypress/cypress/v0.0/documentation/4-References/1-Error Messages.md

 Then [add the key to your config file or as an environment variable](https://on.cypress.io/guides/continous-integration#section-acquire-a-cypress-secret-key).

+***

 # The test has finished but Cypress still has commands in its queue

+You will receive this error if the tests finished before the Cypress commands were all finished.

+In most situations, this happens due to an error within your application.
+Most often, it indicates a race condition due to a forgotten `return` or from commands in a previously run test bleeding into the current test.

 ![screen shot 2016-04-03 at 9 24 00 pm](https://cloud.githubusercontent.com/assets/1268976/14236396/e831fcf2-f9e2-11e5-9eac-eafaf75128c0.png)